-All experiments were carried out over a database of 55 list specifications which were modified to have the type $list \rightarrow list$ in order to please our still very simple signature matching filter.
+All experiments were carried out over a database of 55 list specifications which were modified to have the type list $\rightarrow$ list in order to please our still very simple signature matching filter.
 Approximately 40 of these specifications describe actual list processing functions (e.g., tail or rotate) while the rest simulates queries.
 We thus included underdetermined specifications (e.g., the result is an arbitrary front segment of the argument list) as well as specifications which don't refer to the arguments (e.g., the result is not empty).
-For simplicity, we formulated the specifications such that all preconditions were true and the postconditions only used VDM-SL's built-in sequences.
+For simplicity, we formulated the specifications such that the postconditions only used VDM-SL's built-in sequences.

-In order to simulate a realistic number of queries we then cross-matched each specification against the entire library, using plug-in compatibility as match relation.
+In order to simulate a realistic number of queries we then cross-matched each specification against the entire library, using partial compatibility as match relation.
 This yielded a total of 3025 proof tasks where 375 or 12.4% were valid.